eveiscoull/bieber/SECURITY.md

 # Reporting a vulnerability

-Send an email to [coolssor@oe.tc](mailto:coolssor@oe.tc) detailing the issue, reproduction steps and, if known, resolution steps.
+Send an email to [eve@oe.tc](mailto:eve@oe.tc) detailing the issue, reproduction steps and, if known, resolution steps.

-If this is related to an upstream vulnerability, report it using their intake method and include the report in your email to [coolssor@oe.tc](mailto:coolssor@oe.tc).
+If this is related to an upstream vulnerability, report it using their intake method and include the report in your email to [eve@oe.tc](mailto:eve@oe.tc).